 c.
 Solomon wrote: “For as he thinketh in his heart, so is he: Eat and drink, saith he to thee; but his heart is not with thee,” Proverbs 23:7; Matthew 9:3-4.

 d.
 Conclusion: These religious leaders were vain, unrighteous, and corrupt, speaking evil out of their hearts in every word.
-Jesus knowing their thoughts, would expose their plot before the people.
+Jesus, knowing their thoughts, would expose their plot before the people.
 Men and women of faith must speak the truth in love, Ephesians 4:15; Ephesians 4:25.

-3. The word “say” in Gr., is “lego” or leg'-o, which means to: —ask, bid, call, give out, name, put forth, say (-ing, on), etc. The verb’s tense: Present Active Indicative, in the phrase, implies a continual action of prodding Jesus to get Him to offend by condemning or acquitting the woman.
+3. The word “say” in Gr., is “lego” or leg'-o, which means to: —ask, bid, call, give out, name, put forth, say (-ing, on), etc. The verb’s tense, Present Active Indicative, in the phrase implies a continual action of prodding Jesus to get Him to offend by condemning or acquitting the woman.
 We will revisit this verse at the last point in the lesson.
 Now, we have their reason stated,

 II THE WOMAN ACCUSED

 A. Did these leaders set the woman up?
 We will deal with what I believe the Master is witnessing unfold before Him by these rulers of the people.
-It is obvious a “set-up” by them!
+It is a “set-up” by them!
 Why do I say it’s a plot to trap the master to offend?
-Here’s why, John wrote: "But this they were saying testing Him so that they might have something to accuse Him," John 8:6.
+Here’s why: John wrote: "But this they were saying testing Him so that they might have something to accuse Him," John 8:6.
 The NRSV, page 344.
 Here is their plot.
 John wrote: “This they said (of the woman’s adultery)”; 1) “tempting (testing) Him” to offend, and 2) “so that they might have something to accuse Him.”
 He comes right out and says it!
 Their plot involves two courses of action, as I see them.
 They are,

 1. First, To persuade this woman to go along with their allegations of being caught committing adultery.
 Jesus knew this scheme was one of betrayal of the leaders and the woman to cause Him to offend (His judgment will expose such was the case).

 2. Second, To cause the Master to offend in one of three ways in their trap.
-They say, He "is a friend to the publicans and sinners," Luke 15:1-2.
+They say He "is a friend to the publicans and sinners," Luke 15:1-2.
 And, am I so glad that He is my friend: yea, number me with the publicans and sinners!
 Here they are,

 a.
 One, against the ordinary people, if he said: “stone her," because the people were being drawn unto the Lord by His compassion, mercy, and love for them.

 b.
 Two, against the commandment (the Torah).
-If he said: "let her go," He would be guilty of violating the Law of Moses, Leviticus 17:7.
+If he said, " Let her go," he would be guilty of violating the Law of Moses, Leviticus 17:7.
 The Law required that "both be stoned to death," Leviticus 20:10.

 c.
 Three, against the civil Law of Rome (The Jews were not permitted to put one to death), which would be the case if Jesus permitted them to "stone her to death,” John 18:30-32.

 3. Conclusion: The scribes and Pharisees have organized a plot with other parties to tempt Jesus, causing Him to offend against the Law, the people, or Rome.
 They found no fault in Him from their officers sent to spy on Him.
 This becomes another scheme in which they might find a reason to accuse, try, and put Him to death as an imposter.
-These leaders despised Jesus for His teaching against them and their hypocrisy in their interpretation of the Law.
+These leaders despised Jesus for His teaching against them and their hypocrisy in interpreting the Law.
 They brought the woman to Him, asserting she was "caught in the very act of adultery."
 This plot begins early in the temple courtyard.
 John reveals unto us their entire conspiracy.
 Observe,

 B. Set in the midst.
 John inscribed: “And the scribes and Pharisees brought unto Him a woman taken in adultery; and when they had set her in the midst,” John 8:3.
 We have already discussed what the words “set her in the midst” meant earlier in the lesson.
 So, it needs no further discussion.